Topheral/Dating-analysis/README.md

 5. Your impression of yourself is often wrong.:x:
 6. There is no one trait that makes you likeable.
 7. Being likeable is important in order to get a second date.
+8. Whether logistic regression or neural network regression is better, ultimately it depends on the specific problem and data at hand.

 <br>